drocheam/labyrinth/ReadMe.md

 -b:  direction bias.
 Value between -1 and 1. -1 is a large bias in up-down direction, +1 in left-right direction.
 0 means no bias.
 Default: 0
 -r:  root_factor defines the maximum relative maximum length of a root the labyrinth walls get built of in each iteration.
 Normally this doesn't need to be adapted.
 Default: 1.3
 -c:  colormap name for the pyplot.
 See the matplotlib documentation.
 Default: viridis
--o:  Specify a filepath string including filetype ending.
+-o:  specify a filepath string including filetype ending.
 With no output file a pyplot windows opens.
 Specify '-o stdout' for terminal output.
 By default a plot window is shown.
 -h:  print this help

 ```

-### Algorithm
+## Algorithm

 Builds a random labyrinth using an automatic, random iterative wall growing algorithm.
 There are two parent roots (outer walls).
 Sub-roots grow from these parent roots so long as there is enough room to grow in.